 College Bound?
-Don’t Leave Home before Reading This!
+Don’t Leave Home without Reading This!

-I was there once: leaving for college!
-And I was stoked! (“Stoked” is what you were in 1989 when you were really excited about something.)
+I remember leaving for college!
+I was stoked! (“Stoked” is what you were in 1989 when you were really excited about something.)

 I could hardly wait for this new adventure to begin!